A global decomposition theorem for excluding immersions in graphs with no edge-cut of order three: Simple byproducts

 Therefore, there are at most $3 \cdot \frac{c^m}{3m^{3\xi^2+4}} = \frac{c^m}{m^{3\xi^2+4}}$ unlabelled $m$-edge $\xi$-nice graphs with no isolated vertex. \end{pf}

 The following is a restatement of Theorem \ref{counting_basic_intro}.

 \begin{theorem} Let $d,h$ be positive integers with $d \geq 4$.
-Then there exists a positive integer $c$ such that for every graph $H$ with maximum degree at most $d$ on at most $h$ vertices, and for every positive integer $m$, there are at most $c^m$ unlabelled $m$-edge $H$-immersion free graphs with no isolated vertex satisfying that every its maximal 2-edge-connected subgraph is $d$-edge-connected.
+Then there exists a positive integer $c$ such that for every graph $H$ with maximum degree at most $d$ on at most $h$ vertices, and for every positive integer $m$, there are at most $c^m$ unlabelled $m$-edge $H$-immersion free graphs with no isolated vertex whose every maximal 2-edge-connected subgraph is $d$-edge-connected.

 Furthermore, there exists a positive integer $b$ such that for every graph $H$ with maximum degree at most $d$ on at most $h$ vertices and for every positive integer $n$, there are at most $b^n$ unlabelled $n$-vertex simple $H$-immersion free graphs whose every maximal 2-edge-connected subgraph is $d$-edge-connected. \end{theorem}